Walz/ocaml-caesar-cipher/README.md

 # Caesar Cipher

-Use caesar cipher to encrypt and decrypt text file.
+Use caesar cipher to encrypt and decrypt text file using ascii code, meaning every encoding of a text with a key and the same key modulo 255 will give the same result.

 ## Installation
 #### Dependecy